ekaratnida/Data_Streaming_and_Realtime_Analytics/Week02/part1/README.md

 (2) delete all existing folders and files in "C:\tmp" and "C:\kafka_2.13-2.7.0\logs", and (3) run again.
 ```

+After this, you can use script from Week3 part1 to automately run the Kafka Cluster

 ## Menu
 Continue to [part 2](../part2/README.md)